Arduino IDE 1.0: stabilising the development environment

 Impact

-Arduino IDE 1.0 consolidates a standard that allows millions of sketches written between 2011 and 2024 to keep compiling with minimal changes.
-This stability is one of the main reasons for the longevity of the Arduino movement in education and maker circles.
+The 1.0 IDE consolidates a standard: sketches written now will be able to keep compiling with minimal changes for years.
+This stability will be one of the main reasons for the longevity of the Arduino movement in education and maker circles.

 In the Italian context

-The Arduino IDE has been the base tool for Italian electronics and computer science classes since 2012.
-Many teachers produced handouts and courses directly based on the 1.x IDE; the transition to IDE 2.0 (2022+) is still ongoing in schools.
+The Arduino IDE is becoming the base tool for Italian electronics and computer science classes.
+Teachers and trainers are preparing handouts and courses directly based on the 1.x IDE, after years of less homogeneous 0.x versions.

 Need support?
 Under attack?
 Service Status